Fichtel Mountains: Etymology

+A folk etymology connecting the name Fichtelgebirge with the German word Fichte (meaning "spruce tree") fails to account for the typically non-spruce forests which predominated in the area at the time when the name Fichtelgebirge became established.

 Geography

+The Fichtel Mountains have an area of about 1600 km².
+The Czech part has an area of 289 km².
+The Fichtel Mountain Nature Park in Germany has an area of 1020 km².

 The Fichtel Mountains lie between the towns of Hof and Weiden.
 In the west there is a good transport link to the nearby city of Bayreuth.

-The county town in the heart of the Fichtel Mountains is Wunsiedel with its famous Luisenburg Rock Labyrinth.
-Other main settlements are Marktredwitz, Marktleuthen, Arzberg, Röslau, Weißenstadt, Waldershof, Kirchenlamitz and Tröstau (all on the upper reaches of the Ohře/Eger and the Röslau rivers).
+The county town in the heart of the Fichtel Mountains is Wunsiedel with its Luisenburg Rock Labyrinth.
+Other main settlements are Marktredwitz, Marktleuthen, Arzberg, Röslau, Bad Weißenstadt, Waldershof, Kirchenlamitz and Tröstau (all on the upper reaches of the Ohře and the Röslau rivers).
 The largest settlement in the Czech part of the Fichtel Mountains is Aš.

 Further to the southeast and south are Bischofsgrün, Fichtelberg, Mehlmeisel, Nagel, Neusorg, Speichersdorf, Kemnath, Erbendorf, Wiesau and Fuchsmühl, in the west are Weidenberg, Creußen, Bayreuth, Goldkronach, Bindlach and Bad Berneck, in the northwest are Gefrees, Zell im Fichtelgebirge, Weißdorf, Münchberg (Obere Saale), and in the north Selb, Rehau and Hof.

 The boundary between the (East) Franconian dialect in the north and west and the (North) Bavarian and Upper Palatine dialects in the east and south runs diagonally through the Fichtel from northeast to southwest.
 This language border does not coincide with the administrative boundary of Upper Franconia and the Upper Palatinate, but, for example, Bavarian is also spoken in the Upper Franconian district of Wunsiedel.

-Moreover, there are descendants of those who, after the World War II came from Bohemia, Moravia, Silesia and East Prussia into the Fichtel Mountains, and who make up a significant percentage of the population.
+Moreover, there are descendants of those who, after World War II came from Bohemia, Moravia, Silesia and East Prussia into the Fichtel Mountains, and who make up a significant percentage of the population.

 Geomorphology

 In terms of geomorphological division of Germany, the Fichtel Mountains forms a major natural region called the Thuringian-Franconian Highlands (no. D48 and 39) together with the Thuringian Forest, Thuringian Highland and Franconian Forest.
 In terms of geomorphological division of the Czech Republic, the Fichtel Mountains is a mesoregion within the Ore Mountains Highlands together with Ore Mountains and Elbe Sandstone Mountains.
+The Elster Mountains are the northwestern part of the Fichtel Mountains.

 Geomorphologically the Fichtel Mountains are a horseshoe-shaped massif consisting of several linked ridges, hence the term Fichtel Mountain Horseshoe (Fichtelgebirgs-Hufeisen).
 The most important are the: